3.1 What Does Norman Mailer Have To Do With It!

 Gerry: And was it?

 Uzza: Only if you like having your ass grabbed every time you bent down while going around in circles with a million other people.

 Bob: You're kidding?

-Uzza: It is next to impossible to segregate the sexes during the Hajj, therefore, women and girls must silently submit, less they be accused of arousing the males next to them, to the probing hands of men and boys who are not allowed to get as close to the opposite sex as during the Hajj until they are married and seek to understand with their hands what Islam has denied their eyes until their wedding night.
+Uzza: It is next to impossible to segregate the sexes during the Hajj, therefore, women and girls must silently submit or risk being be accused of arousing the males next to them, to the probing hands of men and boys who are not allowed to get as close to the opposite sex as during the Hajj until they are married, and seek to understand with their hands what Islam has denied their eyes until their wedding night.
 I don't blame them.
 And it not only happens at the Hajj.

 Gerry: But, you were with your father???